-The Gothic Quarter is the ancient part of Barcelona.
-Besides, its major features are the classical style of its buildings, narrow streets and the absence of traffic.
-Additionally, this neighborhood you will discover beautiful samples Roman and Medieval-era architecture rubbing elbows with the many shops, restaurants, cafes, bars, and clubs that board this neighborhood’s narrow roads and attractive plazas.
+The Gothic Quarter is the old part of Barcelona.
+Besides, its main features are the classical style of its buildings, narrow streets, and the absence of traffic.
+Additionally, in this neighborhood, you will discover beautiful samples of Roman and Medieval-era architecture rubbing elbows with the many shops, restaurants, cafes, bars, and clubs that board this neighborhood’s narrow roads and attractive plazas.

 10- Las Ramblas:

 via – catalunyacasas